bedrock-rtx/Bedrock-RTX-WiKi/index.md

 ## Guides
 Our guides cover a range of topics to help you enhance your Minecraft RTX gameplay, from building tips to shader customization.

-## Contributing
-We welcome contributions from the community.
-Please read our [contributing guidelines](contributing.md) to get started.

 ## Contact Us
 If you have any questions or need further assistance, feel free to [contact us](/contact.md).